 - What would you do to help a team of people work together better?

 Recruiters look for an objective analysis of your abilities.
-For strengths, recruiters want to know why you think it is strength and where it has been demonstrated.
-For weaknesses they want to know what steps you could take to improve.
+They want to know about your strengths and where they have been demonstrated.
+They also want to know about your weaknesses, and what steps you could take to improve.

 Points to consider throughout the interview

-- Be prepared with answers to the traditional job interview questions.
-Rehearse your answers with a friend who will give you honest feedback about the content of your answer and body language.
+- Be prepared with answers to the standard job interview questions.
+Rehearse your answers with a friend who will give you honest feedback about the content of your answer and body language

-- Explain why you approached projects in a certain ways.
+- Explain why you approached projects in a certain way

-- Be specific in your answers.
-Avoid rambling or getting off on a tangent.
+- Be specific with your answers.
+Avoid rambling or going off on a tangent

 Types of job interview